History & Biographies

 A revolution in progress

-On January 25, 2011, the Egyptian people rose up.
+On January 25, 2011, the Egyptian people rose.
 Suddenly, the entire world was taken aback.
 In only 18 days, the popular rebellion caused the fall of Mubarak’s regime.

 Yet, three months earlier, anger was already brewing beneath the surface.
 Outraged by the illegitimacy and widespread fraud of the 2010 legislative elections, the street was biding its time.
 A few weeks later, it only took the spark wafting over from Tunisia to set ablaze the powder keg.
 Everything was already in place to mark a new page in Egyptian history.